capytaine/capytaine/docs/user_manual/outputs.rst

 The force is stored as Python dictionary associating a complex value in SI units to the name of the influenced degree of freedom.
+In other words, in the example code above, the :math:`x`-component of the force vector has magnitude 23941 Newton at :math:`t =0`, while the :math:`y`-component of the force vector is negligible at all time.

 For radiation problems, the result object also contain ``added_mass`` and ``radiation_damping`` attributes, with the same shape of a Python dictionary.